wheeldogg/jekyll-nuritas-presentation/_site/0000/01/02/career_history.md

 - Implement and help build the data analytics expertise and reporting in the company. <!-- .element: class="fragment" -->
 - Automated data extraction, reporting and delivery via Tableau, Rshiny and Excel workbooks. <!-- .element: class="fragment" -->
-- Collected data via Google sheets API from all areas of the business . <!-- .element: class="fragment" -->
+- Collected data via Google sheets API from all areas of the business to generate insights. <!-- .element: class="fragment" -->
-- Built a HR database of all employees (clinicians and administration). <!-- .element: class="fragment" -->
+- Built a HR database of all employees (clinicians and administration): <!-- .element: class="fragment" -->
  - Importance in terms of FTE and productivity analyis.
  - Remuneration.
-- Cost pricing model (extraction in R, model in Excel) <!-- .element: class="fragment" -->
+- Cost pricing model (extraction in R, model in Excel). <!-- .element: class="fragment" -->
 - "Ops pack" and "Finance pack" in Tableau. <!-- .element: class="fragment" -->
- - A lot of work for this was costing the company as was being outsourced.
+ - A lot of reporting work  was being outsourced to affiliates.
 I brought R knowledge to the company to run TSQL procedures and build our own reporting in house.
 - Voice of the patient.
 Text messages to customers. <!-- .element: class="fragment" -->
 - Helped people in the company (specifically in IT and operations) interested in data analytics and BI (ie. Jupyter notebooks and R). <!-- .element: class="fragment" -->
 - Prototyped a radiologist productivity app in Rshiny. <!-- .element: class="fragment" -->